-- (1) Composed primarily of costs incurred for additions of materials and equipment to expand and upgrade our fiber optic networks; costs incurred for our personnel and subcontractors related to the expansion and upgrade of our fiber optic and mobile networks; costs incurred for materials and equipment to expand and maintain our mobile networks; costs incurred for equipment needed to operate our own channels; costs for acquisitions through business combinations, and allocated costs of construction in progress. - (2) Composed of costs incurred for additions to CPE, including certain network equipment such as GPON terminals (which may not generally be treated as CPE-related costs by other members of our industry), and other equipment such as set-top boxes, mobile data devices, fixed-line telephone handsets, satellite dishes and satellite receivers and smartcards, and allocated costs of construction in progress. - (3) Composed of costs incurred for additions of content for our own channels. - (4) Composed primarily of mobile network software licenses acquired in Romania and Hungary. - (5) Composed primarily of costs incurred when acquiring customer contracts from other companies directly by purchasing the assets of those companies. - (6) Composed primarily of costs incurred for additions to our land, buildings, vehicles and furniture, and allocated costs of construction in progress. - (7) Composed primarily of subscriber acquisition costs incurred to aqcuire new subscribers in Romania, Hungary, Spain and Italy. - (8) This is primarily composed of changes in trade payables owed to fixed asset suppliers.
-Changes in trade payables owed to fixed asset suppliers is composed of payments for additions to tangible and intangible assets recognized in prior periods, advance payments for additions to tangible and intangible assets which we expect will be recognized in future periods and accruals for additions to tangible and intangible assets for which we are obligated to make payments in future periods. - (9) Composed of cash spent to acquire controlling and non-controlling interests in subsidiaries and associates and to make payments for shares acquired in current or prior periods. - (10) Includes net payment for Invitel acquisition from May 2018.
+(1) Composed primarily of costs incurred for additions of materials and equipment to expand and upgrade our fiber optic networks; costs incurred for our personnel and subcontractors related to the expansion and upgrade of our fiber optic and mobile networks; costs incurred for materials and equipment to expand and maintain our mobile networks; costs incurred for equipment needed to operate our own channels; costs for acquisitions through business combinations, and allocated costs of construction in progress.

+(2) Composed of costs incurred for additions to CPE, including certain network equipment such as GPON terminals (which may not generally be treated as CPE-related costs by other members of our industry), and other equipment such as set-top boxes, mobile data devices, fixed-line telephone handsets, satellite dishes and satellite receivers and smartcards, and allocated costs of construction in progress.

+(3) Composed of costs incurred for additions of content for our own channels.

+(4) Composed primarily of mobile network software licenses acquired in Romania and Hungary.

+(5) Composed primarily of costs incurred when acquiring customer contracts from other companies directly by purchasing the assets of those companies.

+(6) Composed primarily of costs incurred for additions to our land, buildings, vehicles and furniture, and allocated costs of construction in progress.

+(7) Composed primarily of subscriber acquisition costs incurred to aqcuire new subscribers in Romania, Hungary, Spain and Italy.

+(8) This is primarily composed of changes in trade payables owed to fixed asset suppliers.
+Changes in trade payables owed to fixed asset suppliers is composed of payments for additions to tangible and intangible assets recognized in prior periods, advance payments for additions to tangible and intangible assets which we expect will be recognized in future periods and accruals for additions to tangible and intangible assets for which we are obligated to make payments in future periods.

+(9) Composed of cash spent to acquire controlling and non-controlling interests in subsidiaries and associates and to make payments for shares acquired in current or prior periods.

-During the year ended December 31, 2019, we acquired tangible and intangible assets for €406.8 million.
-We had €216.4 million in additions to our network and equipment, primarily to expand and upgrade our fixed fiber optic and mobile networks in Romania, Hungary and Spain.
-We had €38.6 million in additions to our program assets, primarily reflecting recognition of costs related to rights to broadcast certain sports competitions for contracts entered into in this and prior years.
-We had €26.3 million in additions to our intangible assets, primarily to recognize software licenses for equipment for our mobile networks in Romania and Hungary.
-We had additions of €41.9 million to acquire CPE, primarily set-top boxes and GPON terminals and for our cable TV customers.
-We also had additions to customer relationships of €18.2 million, reflecting amounts incurred for the acquisition of customers from other cable and internet providers in Romania.
-Capital expenditures for the acquisition of tangible and intangible assets were €88.2 million lower than additions to tangible and intangible assets in the year ended December 31, 2019.
+During the year ended December 31, 2020, we acquired tangible and intangible assets for \notin 540.9 million.
+We had \notin 283.9 million in additions to our network and equipment, primarily to expand and upgrade our fixed fiber optic and mobile networks in Romania, Hungary and Spain.
+We had \notin 42.9 million in additions to our program assets, primarily reflecting recognition of costs related to rights to broadcast certain sports competitions for contracts entered into in this and prior years.
+We had \notin 27.6 million in additions to our intangible assets, primarily to recognize software licenses for equipment for our mobile networks in Romania and Hungary.
+We had additions of \notin 43.9 million to acquire CPE, primarily set-top boxes and GPON terminals and for our cable TV customers.
+We also had additions to customer relationships of \notin 51.7 million, reflecting amounts incurred for the acquisition of customers from other cable and internet providers in Romania.
+Capital expenditures for the acquisition of tangible and intangible assets were \notin 169.8 million lower than accounting additions to tangible assets during the year.
 This was primarily due to longer payment terms, especially for part of the network, as well as equipment and CPE additions.
-Payments made for acquisition of shares in amount of €0.2 million were insignificant.